rasmussvala/Portfolio/README.md

 # My Portfolio

 This repository contains the code for my personal portfolio website, built with React p5 and CSS.
 The site is hosted on Vercel.
-It showcases my projects and experiences in [Media Technology and Engineering](https://liu.se/en/education/program/6cmen) as a 4th-year MSc student.
+It showcases my projects and experiences in [Media Technology and Engineering](https://liu.se/en/education/program/6cmen) as a final-year MSc student.

 ### Key Features: